Niccolò Machiavelli: Fortuna and Virtù

+For Machiavelli, Fortuna is represented as an entity that controls human affairs, and thus is something to take control of as much as possible in order to ensure success.
+He recommends that political leaders take up impetuous policies in order to adapt to the times they find themselves in, as these are subject to radical change.

 Najemy has argued that this same approach can be found in Machiavelli's approach to love and desire, as seen in his comedies and correspondence.
 Najemy shows how Machiavelli's friend Vettori argued against Machiavelli and cited a more traditional understanding of fortune.
 Cary Nederman says of Machiavelli's use of fortuna that: "Machiavelli’s remarks point toward several salient conclusions about Fortuna and her place in his intellectual universe.
 Throughout his corpus, Fortuna is depicted as a primal source of violence (especially as directed against humanity) and as antithetical to reason.
 Thus, Machiavelli realizes that only preparation to pose an extreme response to the vicissitudes of Fortuna will ensure victory against her.
 This is what virtù provides: the ability to respond to fortune at any time and in any way that is necessary."
 On Machiavelli's use of virtu, Quentin Skinner noted that "properly understood, the princely virtues are among the qualities that go to make up the virtù of a truly virtuoso prince, thereby helping him to fulfil his primary duty of maintaining the state in a condition of security and peace."

-Strauss concludes his 1958 book Thoughts on Machiavelli by proposing that "The difficulty implied in the admission that inventions pertaining to the art of war must be encouraged is the only one which supplies a basis for Machiavelli's criticism of classical political philosophy." and that this shows that classical-minded men "had to admit in other words that in an important respect the good city has to take its bearings by the practice of bad cities or that the bad impose their law on the good".
+There have been comparisons of Machiavelli's concept of virtu to the ancient Greek concept of arete.
+However, Machiavelli's concept of virtue is considered to be distinct from Thucydides' view of political virtue.